Using an eSIM on a Windows laptop or tablet

 Need to know

-Your laptop or tablet will need to be running Windows 10 or 11, be cellular enabled, support eSIM and have a Wi-Fi or data connection.
+Your laptop or tablet will need to be running Windows 10 or 11, be cellular enabled, support eSIM and have a WiFi or data connection.

-Check your device is cellular enabled and is eSIM compatible
+Check your device is eSIM compatible

 To check your device is cellular enabled: